-If you believe these things then eat and drink at Jesus' table.
-There are no perfect saints; we are all debtors to God's grace.
+If you believe these things then eat and drink at Jesus' table with a heart that knows the peace of Christ.
+As you eat and drink you acknowledge there are no perfect saints; we are all debtors to God's grace.
 Forgiveness is our only hope.
-But, lets be careful, let us not think forgiveness and grace means there is not discipline.
+But, let's be careful, let us not think forgiveness and grace means there is not discipline.
 Paul closes out this chapter with concerns of things that can cause believers to stumble and damage their relationship with Christ and fellow believers.
-Listen as I read verses 29 and 30 of our passage in 1 Corinthians chapter 11, "For anyone"

-who eats and drinks without discerning the body eats and drinks judgment on himself.
-30 That is why many of you are weak and ill, and some have died."
-This is a sobering thought.
-Where does this weakness, illness and death Paul writes of come from?
+Listen as I read verses 29 and 30 of our passage in 1 Corinthians chapter 11, "For anyone who eats and drinks without discerning the body eats and drinks judgment on himself.30 That is why many of you are weak and ill, and some have died." (vs. 29-30) This is a sobering thought.
+Where does this weakness and illness and death Paul writes of come from?
 These are God's judgment, but they are NOT His condemnation.
 How can I say this?
 Let look at verse 32, "But when we are judged by the Lord, we are disciplined so that we may not be condemned along with the world."
-It is the Lord's discipline preventing the world from condemning us.
+It is by the Lord's discipline that prevents the world from condemning us.
 He disciplines us so we may not be condemned along with the world.
-As believers our weakness, illness and death are given by God's grace.
+As believers our weakness, illness and death are covered by God's grace.
 These are designed by our gracious heavenly Father to keep us from being condemned to hell with the rest of the world.

 Paul made this clear in his letter to the believers in Rome; "There is therefore now no condemnation for those who are in Christ Jesus.
 2 For the law of the Spirit of life has set you free in Christ Jesus from the law of sin and death."
-(Romans 8:1-2) Yes, we all have lapses and there are many reasons.
-But, God knows where He is taking us - to heaven.
-It may be when tragedy comes into our lives it is the Lord's way to save us from our setting a course that would surely shipwreck us on the reefs of sin of this world.
+(Romans 8:1-2) Yes, we all have lapses and there are many reasons for these.
+But God knows where He is taking us - to heaven.
+It may be when tragedy comes into our lives that it is the Lord's way to save us from our setting a course that would surely shipwreck us on the reefs of sin of this world.

-As I bring our study of the Lord's Supper to a close I hope you have seen when we partake there are important aspects to take note of and understand; we proclaim the gospel and remember Christ and His sacrifices.
-We feast on all that God is for each of us in Jesus.
+As I bring our study of the Lord's Supper to a close, I hope you have seen when we partake in the Lord's Supper there are important aspects to take note of and understand; first, we proclaim the gospel and remember Christ and His sacrifices.
+Then, we also feast on all that God is for each of us in Jesus.
 Christ wants us to savor His fulfillment of the New Covenant promises.
 We are called to love Christ and our brothers and sisters who believe in Him.
 Finally, Christ calls us to examine ourselves, be mortified by our sin, repent and receive the forgiveness of God through Jesus.
 The Lord's Supper is all about grace and mercy for those who believe in Christ Jesus.

 God is sometimes tender and sometimes hard-hitting.
 God is sweet in our lives, but at other times He must be severe in order to correct us.
-God is always a God of love, grace and mercy - even is our correction.
-As parents we correct our own children because we desire them to grow up to be responsible adults and have a own strong relationship with Christ.
-So like, when we correct our children, God too corrects us to grow stronger.
-He wants us to be spiritually stronger in faith, grace, mercy and love.
+God is always a God of love, grace and mercy - even in our correction.
+As parents we correct our own children because we desire them to grow up to be responsible adults and have their own strong relationship with Christ.
+So, like, when we correct our children, God too, corrects us to grow us spiritually stronger.
+He wants us to live spiritually stronger in faith, grace, mercy and love.